dcarney/keg.io/README.md

 - Connect a client UI by opening a browser and navigating to the proper IP/port, per the server's config.

-## Misc.
+##### Misc.
 Info:
-- Docco HTML documentation for the 'important' keg.io code can be found in the docs/ directory.
+- HTML documentation for the 'important' keg.io code can be found in the doc/ directory.